aryarifki/Stellar-Tweaks/README.md

 ## What is Stellar Tweaks?
 A Scheduler That Maintain `Performance CPU`, Unlock Potentional CPU, But keeps battery in good health and Battery backup.
-AIO (All-In-One) Performance at Your Choose.
+AIO (All-In-One) See Advanced Performance at Your Choose.
-Android kernel parameters with multiple profiles for Snapdragon, Mediatek, Exynos.
-Even Unisoc, Or even Socs that you don't recognize.
+Android kernel parameters with multiple profiles for `Snapdragon`, `Mediatek`, `Exynos`.
+Even `Unisoc`, Or even Socs that you don't recognize.

 <div align="center">
   <img width="160" src="https://github.com/kanaodnd/kanaokturu/blob/main/0548dd4afa665874c0c568fe5c189bda.gif" alt="Stellar Demo">